brettz9/intl-dom/README.md

 #### `i18n`

 This method ties together all of the elements for full, end-to-end localization.
+It is in summary a combination of `localeStringFinder` (by default `findLocaleStrings`) and `i18nServer`, supplying the file system strings and detected locale from the former to the latter.
+The latter in turn conducts its work through a number of other component functions.

-It returns a callback that can be used to extract messages out of a locale file's data, falling back to any defaults (e.g., if the item has not been translated yet).
+`i18n` (as with `i18nServer`) returns a callback that can be used to extract messages out of a locale file's data, falling back to any defaults (e.g., if the item has not been translated yet).

 In its simplest signature, you can call `i18n` without params: